uhlig-it/shop-alarm/README.md

 ## Home Assistant

 The MQTT alarm control panel is registered via discovery by shop-alarm itself (no YAML needed).
-The HA-app notification automations (triggered push with snapshot + live-stream link, arming/supervision fault pushes, fire/smoke while disarmed, ACK mute) are drafted in `ha/notifications.yaml` — append to `/opt/homeassistant/automations.yaml` on opus; the file header lists the required helpers and placeholders.
+The HA-app notification automations (triggered push with the live-stream link, arming/supervision fault pushes, fire/smoke while disarmed, ACK mute) live in `ha/notifications.yaml` — append to `/opt/homeassistant/automations.yaml` on opus; the file header lists the required helpers and placeholders.
 The panel was renamed to `alarm_control_panel.werkstatt` in the HA UI (2026-09-22).

+## Operating the alarm

+* The state stays `triggered` until it is **disarmed**; `ACK` only silences the notifications and the strobe and leaves the state `triggered`.
+Disarm from the HA panel (`alarm_control_panel.werkstatt`), the door NFC tags, the iOS shortcut, or `mosquitto_pub -t <root>/alarm/cmnd -m DISARM`.
+* Arming assumes "the door closed ⇒ you have left".
+Arming with the door already open, then closing it and re-opening it to step out, arms first and trips the 30 s entry delay on the way out.
+Arm after the door is closed, or arm and leave in one motion.
+* After disarm the alarm is inactive and Frigate returns to the `disarmed` profile (detect/motion/record off).

+Full procedure — reviewing footage, clearing the state, and triage by trigger source — is in `docs/runbook.md`.

 ## License